cetic/fadi/doc/keycloak.md

 ```

 then we need to add the **SAML** configuration since it's the protocol used here, mainly we need to set `nifi.security.user.saml.idp.metadata.url` to `http://<link-to-keycloak>/auth/realms/devops/protocol/saml/descriptor` and `nifi.security.user.saml.sp.entity.id` to the previously created nifi client `org:apache:nifi:saml:sp` so the configuration should look something like this :

+>This configuration can also be set through the `values.yaml` file in the helm chart by the variables `auth.keycloak.*` .

 ```
 # SAML Properties #